 Despite its title, this tweak is about tracking your assets and liabilities to determine your net worth — and not really about spending or expenses (which Paula covers in a later tweak).
 This habit is fundamental for anyone on the FI path — so I’d surmise that you’d have a hard time finding anyone in the FIRE community who is not tracking their net worth either via Personal Capital (or a similar web tool), via a spreadsheet (in Microsoft Excel or Google Sheets) or via BOTH.

 I have been doing both for years.
-Personal Capital is an incredibly robust tool which I have recommended in previous posts.
+Personal Capital is an incredibly robust tool that I have recommended in previous posts.
 I use it to track my overall net worth and my investment performance; I also use their sophisticated Retirement Planner tool to evaluate the confidence level of our FIRE plan.
 I don’t use the tool much for tracking our expenses, although I do occasionally mine some spending data from them since all of our credit cards and bank accounts are linked.

 Since well before adopting Personal Capital, and continuing to this day, I also maintain some custom financial dashboards in Excel — which I update manually on a monthly basis.
-These provide me summary info about our liquid assets (checking and savings), semi-liquid assets (brokerage accounts), retirement assets (IRAs and 401ks), and other assets (e.g. HSA and 529s).
+These provide me with summary info about our liquid assets (checking and savings), semi-liquid assets (brokerage accounts), retirement assets (IRAs and 401ks), and other assets (e.g. HSA and 529s).
 I find that manually maintaining this info in Excel gives me a closer psychological connection to our financial picture than does using automated tools.
 (Brad Barrett articulated the same idea on a recent episode of ChooseFI.)

 #3 – Check your credit report

 As most financial experts recommend, I check my credit report every four months (for free), alternating between the three major credit bureaus.
-I also monitor my FICO scores, credit factors and credit reports in a number of other ways (for free), including Credit Karma.
+I also monitor my FICO scores, credit factors, and credit reports in a number of other ways (for free), including Credit Karma.

-I covered the details of my best practices for manually and/or automatically monitoring credit reports for free in my previous post, Personal Finance Tips, Tricks and Hacks — so I won’t go into any more detail here.
+I covered the details of my best practices for manually and/or automatically monitoring credit reports for free in my previous post, Personal Finance Tips, Tricks, and Hacks — so I won’t go into any more detail here.

 #4 – Have a throw-away day

 My wife absolutely abhors clutter.
 I am not as vehement but am generally on the same page.
-We are pretty good about continually purging old clothes, toys, household goods, etc. and giving them away (usually to Goodwill).
+We are pretty good about continually purging old clothes, toys, household goods, etc., and giving them away (usually to Goodwill).
 When we moved in June, I purged a ton of borderline stuff I was still holding onto.
 We are also fairly intentional about not buying any extraneous new stuff, so that helps the cause.
 Our garage is neater than most (and we easily can park both of our cars in it).
-But if you looked at the overhead storage racks in our garage, you’d probably find some old consumer electronics we could potentially get rid off, so I won’t give myself an A on this one.
+But if you looked at the overhead storage racks in our garage, you’d probably find some old consumer electronics we could potentially get rid of, so I won’t give myself an A on this one.

 #5 – List one item for sale

 As I just mentioned, when we purge our stuff, we usually donate it to Goodwill (or give it away to other families we know).
 Usually, the items we are discarding are not valuable enough to justify the time and effort to try to sell them.
-We list items for sale only when they are larger items which we do not want to move ourselves.
+We list items for sale only when they are larger items that we do not want to move ourselves.